Laura Harper

 In 2022-23 (first season), led Towson to the third-most single-season wins (21), second-most CAA wins (13), first CAA Regular Season Championship, and only the second WNIT berth in program history

-In 2021-22, was named MEAC Coach of the Year, led Coppin State to the program’s first winning season (15-13) in eight seasons, as well as a 13-win improvement from the season prior
+The 2021-22 MEAC Coach of the Year, led Coppin State to the program’s first winning season (15-13) in eight seasons – rebuilt a program that had not had a winning season in the six seasons prior to her arrival (45-133 (.253) record during span)

-As a Division I Head Coach, has recruited and coached seven all-conference team selections, as well as one Player of the Year and one Defensive Player of the Year
+As a Division I Head Coach, has recruited and coached 10 all-conference team selections, as well as one Player of the Year and two Defensive Players of the Year

-In 2016-17, helped lead George Washington to 20-10 overall and 13-3 Atlantic 10 Conference record, as well as an Atlantic 10 Conference Regular Season Championship and a WNIT appearance
+In 2016-17, helped lead George Washington to the Atlantic 10 Conference Regular Season Championship and a WNIT appearance

-The NCAA Final Four’s Most Outstanding Player after leading Maryland to the 2005-06 National Championship, had her playing jersey retired by the program in 2009
+The 2005-06 NCAA Final Four’s Most Outstanding Player after leading Maryland to the NCAA National Championship

 The 10th overall selection of 2008 WNBA Draft by the Sacramento Monarchs also played for Team USA in the 2007 FIBA U21 World Championship